vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 ## Instructional Context ("Memory")
 - Gemini CLI loads instructional context (aka "memory") from files named `GEMINI.md` (the name can be changed via the `contextFileName` setting in `settings.json`).
-- For a sample `GEMINI.md` file, have a look at Gemini CLI's [own](https://github.com/google-gemini/gemini-cli/blob/main/GEMINI.md).
+- For an example, have a look at Gemini CLI's [own GEMINI.md](https://github.com/google-gemini/gemini-cli/blob/main/GEMINI.md).
-- Context loaded from `GEMINI.md` files uses up context window tokens, but this should not be material for Gemini 2.5 Pro, whose context window is large (1 million tokens).
+- Context loaded from `GEMINI.md` files uses up context window tokens.
+This should not be material for Gemini 2.5 Pro, whose context window is large (1 million tokens).
 - Store user-level context in `~/.gemini/GEMINI.md`.
 You can add to it dynamically using the `/memory add` REPL command.
-- Store `myproject`-specific context in `myproject/GEMINI.md` (_not_ `myproject/.gemini/GEMINI.md`).
+- Store `myproject`-specific context in `myproject/GEMINI.md` (rather than `myproject/.gemini/GEMINI.md`).
 In other words, put it in the same sort of places where a `README.md` would go.
 - Project-specific context will be merged with user-level context.
-Use the `/memory show` REPL command to see the overall, merged context.
+Run the `/memory show` REPL command to see the overall, merged context.
-- Context can be controlled in a more granular way using multiple `GEMINI.md` files, with the directory you launch `gemini` from determining exactly which ones are included.
+- Context can be controlled in hierarchical way using multiple `GEMINI.md` files, with the directory you launch `gemini` from determining which ones are loaded.
 The details are [here](https://github.com/google-gemini/gemini-cli/blob/main/docs/cli/configuration.md#context-files-hierarchical-instructional-context).

 ## An Illustrative Example
 Say that you are on a Mac and didn't set any Gemini CLI-related environment variables in `~/.zshrc` or `~/.bashrc`.
 Assume that your user-level Gemini CLI configuration looks like this: